 - Color: Generally black, but the fancier ones can be a Reddish-Brown

 - Fleas will usually move into your home via your pet.
 If you see your cat or dog scratching themselves more than usual, it could be the first sign of a flea infestation

 - Flea bites can leave itchy, red irritating bumps on humans and can jump up to six inches, so no one is safe from these blood sucking parasites

 - They’ve been known to spread ringworm to dogs and cats, so watch out for small, moving bugs on your animals

 - Spreading Disease

 - Aggravated Allergy Causation

 Flea Problems?
 Contact the Flea Control Experts!

 Request a Free Quote to Get Rid of Fleas:

 Do not attempt to exterminate them by yourself.
-Contact Expert Pest Control immediately at (800) 235-3093.
+Contact Expert Pest Control immediately for flea control solutions at (800) 235-3093.